 In addition to donating used toys, there are many ways you can recycle toys so that they don’t end up in the landfill:

 - Sell or trade: Sometimes a toy is too valuable to simply give away, in which case you should try to sell your used toys.
-You can either sell toys at your own garage or yard sale, or check out our recycling database where we have a great list of general resources you can use to sell your used things, as well as toy-specific online communities for selling and swapping.
+You can either sell toys at your own garage or yard sale or check out our recycling guidelines.